jaxesn/eks-anywhere-build-tooling/docs/development/building-locally.md

 * `release` - run via prow postsubmit, same as `build` except runs `images` to push to a remote registry and to push tars/binaries to s3.

+## Pre-requisites for building container images

+* For building container images, buildctl is used instead of docker to match our prow builds.
+Running `local-images` targets will export images to a tar, but if running `images` targets which push images, a registry is required.
+By default, an ECR repo in the currently logged in AWS account will be used.
+A common alternative is to run docker registry locally and override this default behavior.
+This can be done with `IMAGE_REPO=localhost:5000 make images`.
+To run buildkit and the docker registry run from the repo root (or a specific project folder):
+	* `make run-buildkit-and-registry`
+	* `export BUILDKIT_HOST=docker-container://buildkitd`
+	* `make stop-buildkit-and-registry` to cleanup
+* See [docker-auth.md](./docker-auth.md) for helpful tips for configuring, securing, and using your AWS credentials with the targets in this project.
+* By default, `IMAGE_REPO` will be set to your AWS account's private ECR registry based on your AWS_REGION.
+If you want to create the neccessary registeries for the current project:
+	* `make create-ecr-repos`
+	* If you would like to create these repos in your ECR public registry - `IMAGE_REPO=public.ecr.aws/<id> create-ecr-repos`
+* Some projects download built artifacts from our dev pipelines.
+To pull these from the EKS-Anywere dev bucket
+	* `export ARTIFACTS_BUCKET=s3://projectbuildpipeline-857-pipelineoutputartifactsb-10ajmk30khe3f`

+## (Not recommended) Running go builds on the host

+* Multiple versions of golang are required to build the various projects.
+There is a helper [script](../../build/lib/install_go_versions.sh) modeled from the builder-base to install all golang versions locally.
+**Note** Our build and release pipelines use [EKS Go](https://github.com/aws/eks-distro-build-tooling/blob/main/projects/golang/go/README.md) which the helper script does not install from.
+If building on the host, checksums will almost certainly mismatch with what is checked into this repo.
+* If testing gathering licenses and generating attribution files on the host, please follow these [instructions](attribution-files.md) to setup.

-## Running in builder-base
+## Create a long running in builder-base container

-It may be easier to ensure building matches that in prow to use the builder-base locally.
-There are make target helpers in the root Makefile for this workflow.

-* To run a target within a specific project:
+By default targets are run in a short-lived container using the builder-base image.
+If you would like to create a long lived container for testing:

-	* `make run-target-in-docker MAKE_TARGET=<target> PROJECT=<project>`
+* `make start-docker-builder`
-	* any of the above targets can be used for `<target>`
-	* `<project>` will be in the format `org/repo`, ex: `coredns/coredns`
-	* A container is launched using the `builder-base:latest` image and the current source tree is copied into it.
-	  If also building locally, you may want to run `make clean` to avoid copying unnecessary files into the container.
 * The container will be named `eks-a-builder` and can be accessed to manually run targets or cleanup:
 	* `docker exec -it eks-a-builder bash`
-	* Subsequent calls to `make run-target-in-docker` will use the same running container.
-To stop the container:
+* To stop the container:
 	* `make stop-docker-builder`
-* Attribution and Checksum generation may be easier to run in docker to avoid needing specific golang versions locally.
-A specific make target exists for these:
-	* `make -C projects/<project> run-attribution-checksums-in-docker`
-	* This will build, generate attribution and checksums and then copy the resulting files out of the container to host project location.

-## Docker and AWS credentials

-See [docker-auth.md](./docker-auth.md) for helpful tips for configuring, securing, and using your AWS credentials with the targets in this project.